List of former United Kingdom Parliament constituencies: Constituencies abolished in 1868

-The 1867 Reform Act disenfranchised the remaining boroughs with populations under 10,000 and subdivided some county constituencies.
+The Reform Act 1867 disenfranchised the remaining boroughs with populations under 10,000 and subdivided some county constituencies.

 Constituencies abolished between 1832 and 1867

 St Albans and Sudbury were both disenfranchised for corruption.
-After some delay, their seats were redistributed by a special Act of Parliament.
-Two were given to create new Parliamentary boroughs, while the other two were given to the West Riding of Yorkshire, which was thereafter divided into two constituencies.
+After some delay, their seats were redistributed by a special act of Parliament.
+Two were given to create new parliamentary boroughs, while the other two were given to the West Riding of Yorkshire, which was thereafter divided into two constituencies.

-Constituencies abolished by the 1832 Reform Act
+Constituencies abolished by the Reform Act 1832

-The 1832 Reform Act saw the abolition of a wide range of rotten boroughs in England.
+The Reform Act 1832 saw the abolition of a wide range of rotten boroughs in England.
 There were also a few changes to Scottish constituencies.

-Constituencies abolished 1529-1821
+Constituencies abolished 1529–1821

 The disenfranchisement of boroughs was almost unknown in the unreformed House of Commons.
 Apart from a few special cases in the 16th century and the temporary redistribution of constituencies for the First and Second Protectorate Parliaments in the 1650s, no borough was disenfranchised until Grampound.
-The Cornish borough was abolished in 1821 in an effort to avoid the more sweeping reforms that later came with the 1832 Reform Act.
+The Cornish borough was abolished in 1821 in an effort to avoid the more sweeping reforms that later came with the Reform Act 1832.

 Constituency abolished 1472

-A number of boroughs were represented in the Parliaments before 1467, but were not enfranchised in that year.
+A number of boroughs were represented in the parliaments before 1467, but were not enfranchised in that year.

 Constituencies abolished 1467

-A number of boroughs were represented in the Parliaments before 1467 but were not enfranchised in that year.
+A number of boroughs were represented in the parliaments before 1467 but were not enfranchised in that year.

 Constituencies abolished between 1378 and 1441

-A number of boroughs were represented in the Parliaments before 1378, but were not enfranchised by 1442.
+A number of boroughs were represented in the parliaments before 1378, but were not enfranchised by 1442.
 They were seldom, if at all, represented afterwards, until restored to the list of those regularly in receipt of writs of summons in later years.

 Constituencies abolished between 1328 and 1376

-A number of boroughs were represented in the Parliaments before 1328 but were not enfranchised by 1377.
+A number of boroughs were represented in the parliaments before 1328 but were not enfranchised by 1377.
 They were seldom, if at allm represented afterwards, until restored to the list of those regularly in receipt of writs of summons in later years.

 Constituencies abolished between 1308 and 1327

-A number of boroughs were represented in the Parliaments before 1308 but were not enfranchised by 1327.
+A number of boroughs were represented in the parliaments before 1308 but were not enfranchised by 1327.
 They were seldom, if at all, represented afterwards, until restored to the list of those regularly in receipt of writs of summons in later years.

 Constituencies abolished between 1302 and 1307

-A number of boroughs were represented in the Parliaments before 1302 but were not enfranchised by 1307.
+A number of boroughs were represented in the parliaments before 1302 but were not enfranchised by 1307.
 They were seldom, if at all, represented afterwards, until restored to the list of those regularly in receipt of writs of summons in later years.

 Constituencies abolished 1298

-A number of boroughs were represented in the Parliaments of 1298, but seldom, if at all, represented afterwards, until restored to the list of those regularly in receipt of writs of summons in later centuries.
+A number of boroughs were represented in the parliaments of 1298, but seldom, if at all, represented afterwards, until restored to the list of those regularly in receipt of writs of summons in later centuries.